banner image

 Relationship counseling is appropriate for relationships of all kinds including individuals who are married, dating, divorced, partnered, monogamous, non-monogamous, open, polyamorous, and of varying sexual and gender identities.
 When you first reach out to inquire about working with me I will likely want to arrange a phone call with each member of the relationship to ascertain issues of interest and consider past treatment or other mental health needs.

 After the initial phone consultation, we will schedule three meetings including an intake session with all parties so that I can ask questions to learn more about your relationship history and treatment needs.
-Then, I will meet with each partner separately to obtain a personal history and perspective on the relationship.
+Then, I will meet with each partner separately to obtain a brief personal history and perspective on the relationship.
 We will all come together in the third session to review treatment goals and determine fit.
-Typically, I see clients on a weekly basis with a suggested three-six month commitment initially.
+Typically, I see clients on a weekly basis with a suggested three-six month commitment.
 As clients make progress, session frequency may decrease to 2-3x per month if indicated.

 Issues

-- pre-commitment issues/relationship transitions (moving in together, considering marriage, preparing for pregnancy/retirement).
+• pre-commitment issues/relationship transitions (moving in together, considering marriage, preparing for pregnancy/retirement).

-- open relationships
+• open relationships

-- communication
+• communication

-- beliefs and values
+• beliefs and values

-- roles
+• roles

-- intimacy and sexuality
+• intimacy and sexuality

-- time spent together
+• prioritizing time together

 Ethical Non-Monogamy